syncopika/piano_roll_browser/README.md

 ### known problems:
 notes getting torn past 150 (need to check what's happening to duration calculations).
 pressing stop once does not stop all instruments. why is this?
+onion skin still not quite perfect.

 ### current next steps:
 still need to delete measures, instruments.
 still need to be able to join notes.
 need to make volume adjustable for each instrument.
 be able to edit composer and title of piece
+be able to toggle onionskin

 ### features I would like to implement:
 - ability to change color of highlight and color of note blocks, i.e. different for each new instrument